Mr. T and Tina: Critical response and cancellation

 Reportedly, the script for the pilot episode was revised eight times before it was taped.
 After the pilot was screened for national television critics in Los Angeles in June 1976, the group collectively voted it the "worst new show they had endured" and rued that Morita deserved a better vehicle for his talents.
 One critic recounted "It was so much worse than anything else we saw this summer that it looked as though it had possibly been made for some other purpose than entertainment, possibly for shipment to some enemy country where the CIA wanted to scramble the brains of the citizenry."

 The critics that had attended the Los Angeles session were invited to re-watch the premiere episode in late September, being told "it is far different than the show you saw last June".
-John Archibald gave the revised premiere a tepid reception, noting that Tina's role had been cut back and Harvard was featured more prominently.
-Lee Winfrey was more strongly negative: "I feel like suing ABC for damages.
+Television critic John Archibald gave the revised premiere a tepid reception, noting that Tina's role had been cut back and Harvard was featured more prominently.
+Critic Lee Winfrey was more strongly negative: "I feel like suing ABC for damages.
 If I ever watch 'Mr. T and Tina' again it'll be when I'm bound and gagged."

 "I would have said many people offered me condolences for being off the air," [Morita] said.
 "And that [when] people asked me why they took T. and Tina off, I had no answer.
 So I went to Mr. Komack.

 "I said, 'Jimmy, why'd they take us off?'
 He says, 'Bad ratings.'
 I say, 'Why'd we get bad ratings?'
 He says, 'Well, we were on in a very bad time slot.
 People were still up.